 Skin discoloration due to liver spots, age spots, blotchy skin, and sun damage

-Superficial scaring from acne, chickenpox, surgery or injury
+Superficial scarring from acne, chickenpox, surgery or injury

 Yellowish or grayish skin tones

 Who performs laser skin resurfacing?